hunterjackson/docs/source/hazelcast.rst

 Hazelcast requires that data stored in collections and topics is serializable.
 The Sink offers two modes to store data.

 *Avro* In this mode the Sink converts the SinkRecords from Kafka to Avro encoded byte arrays.
-*Json* In this mode the Sink converts the SinkRecords from Kafka to Json strings and stores the resulting bytes.
+*Json* In this mode the Sink converts the SinkRecords from Kafka to Json strings.

 This behaviour is controlled by the KCQL statement in the ``connect.hazelcast.sink.kcql`` option.
 The default is JSON.